vadimdemedes/ink-select-input/readme.md

 Type: `array`<br>
 Default: `[]`

 Items to display in a list.
-Each item must be an object and have `label` and `value` props.
+Each item must be an object and have `label` and `value` props, it may also optionally have a `key` prop.
+If no `key` prop is provided, `value` will be used as the item key.

 ### focus